Learn more about ORK Framework’s features.

 Each combatant is member of a class.
 The class decides what equipment the combatant can wear, gives bonuses to the combatant’s status and can add new abilities.

 The class itself can optionally be leveled up (called class levels), including it’s own status development.
-Classes can be changed during the game using abilities, items or the event system.
+Classes can be changed during the game using abilities, items or using schematics.

 Learn more about classes here.